Melbourne 1956: Indian hockey’s record breakers earn sixth Olympic gold

 India held on to win a historic sixth-consecutive Olympic gold, securing their second hat-trick and first as an independent nation.

-Moreover, they had done so by scoring an Olympic record 38 goals in five matches, a tally unmatched to this date, and remarkably, had conceded none.
+Moreover, India scored an Olympic record 38 goals in five matches, a tally unmatched to this date, and remarkably, conceded none.
 Forward Udham Singh ended with 15 goals, the most number of goals in an Olympic campaign.

 “The National Anthem sounded sweet, and the tricolour, fluttering proudly in the stiff breeze, looked a grand sight.”